KaliLab/optimizer/doc/index.rst

 This is the developer's guide.

-For a user guide_ please refer to `the user manual programming language`.
+For a user guide_ please refer to `the user manual`.

 .. _guide: https://github.com/vellamike/optimizer/raw/master/User_Manual.pdf/